Convenient and fast: the best apps to buy and sell used furniture and household items

 If you are in a hurry: OfferUp/letgo

-You may have heard of Letgo before but didn't know that OfferUp purchased it in 2020.
-These two powerful buy and sell apps are now one big marketplace and this marketplace is great for getting rid of your furniture.
-Because the marketplace is so big, you're more likely to find a real buyer who really wants your stuff, and you'll only pay a commission if you have to ship your item.
-This is the best app if time is limited because not only do you reach the most potential buyers, but you can list your items as free.
-If your goal is to clear your space and not necessarily earn money, then this is your app.
+You may have heard of Letgo at some point, but didn't know that OfferUp acquired it in 2020.
+These two powerful buying and selling apps are now one big marketplace, and this marketplace is great for getting rid of your furniture.
+Since the marketplace is huge, you have a better chance of finding a real buyer who actually wants your items, and you'll only pay a commission if you have to ship your item.
+This is the best app if time is limited because not only do you reach the most potential buyers, but you can also list your items as free.
+If your goal is to clear your space and not necessarily make money, then this is your app.

 On the subject: The Movers turned the move into a nightmare: a family from Florida lived for 3 months in a new house without furniture, dishes and things